felixzsh/wweb-botforge/README.md

 **Create multiple WhatsApp bots without writing code** - Just configure in YAML!

 WWeb BotForge lets you create and manage multiple WhatsApp bots by simply editing a configuration file.
 No programming required!
-Built on top of [WhatsApp Web JS](https://github.com/pedroslopez/whatsapp-web.js) for reliable WhatsApp Web automation.
+Built on top of [WhatsApp Web JS](https://github.com/pedroslopez/whatsapp-web.js).

 ## ✨ What Can You Do?

 - 🤖 **Multiple Bots**: Run several WhatsApp bots from one server
 - 📝 **YAML Configuration**: Define bot behavior in simple YAML files
-- 🔗 **Webhooks**: Connect to your existing apps (Python, C++, Node.js, etc.)
+-  **Auto-Responses**: Set up instant replies to common messages
-- 📱 **Auto-Responses**: Set up instant replies to common messages
+- 🔗 **Webhooks**: Connect to your existing apps in any language.
 - 🌐 **REST API**: Send messages programmatically (optional)
 - 🚀 **Systemd Service**: Run as a proper system service with auto-restart